exoshuffle/raysort/README.md

   - Run `sudo mount -o sync path_to_volume /mnt/data0`.
 Only use `-o sync` if you are running microbenchmarks.
 - Verify that the mounting worked with `lsblk`.
   - If the desired volume is not mounted, edit `/etc/fstab` to remove any conflicting lines.
 Then, restart your machine and remount.

+### Setting up Grafana

+- After launching a cluster via `cls.py up`, forward port 3000 from the head node to your laptop, then go to http://localhost:3000/.
+- Default login is username `admin` and password `admin`.
+- Add a new data source here: http://localhost:3000/datasources/new.
+Select `Prometheus`, set URL to be `http://localhost:9090`, then select `Save & Test`.
+- Import the dashboard here: http://localhost:3000/dashboard/import.
+Use the JSON file here: https://github.com/franklsf95/raysort/tree/master/scripts/config/grafana/Exoshuffle-AWS.json.
+Select the Prometheus data source in Options.
+- You should see CPU, memory, disk, network activities in the dashboard.
+The Application Progress only shows up when you are running Exoshuffle jobs.

 ### Troubleshooting